dungba88/nytherria-board-game/characters/the-king.md

 ---

 ### 🕊 Gameplay Effect
-> *When played, destroy all Dark-faction character cards in both hands.
-Send all destroyed cards to the graveyard.*
+> *Send all Dark-faction character cards in your hand and an opponent's hand to graveyard.*

 ---